 Studies have shown that sensory neurons are less active in germ-free mice, and, when the mice are given probiotics to restore their microbiome, the activity levels of the neurons return to normal.
 A metadata study published in the 2016 Journal of Neurogastroenterology and Motility, concluded that “probiotics showed efficacy in improving psychiatric disorder-related behaviors including anxiety, depression, autism spectrum disorder, obsessive-compulsive disorder, and memory abilities, including spatial and non-spatial memory.”

 Another example of a bacterial connection is the link between antibiotic exposure and altered brain function.
 Per the 1997 article “Antibiotics: Neuropsychiatric Effects and Psychotropic Interactions”, documented side effects from these drugs ranged from anxiety to major depression, psychosis and delirium.
 It may even be that Pediatric Autoimmune Neuropsychiatric Disorders or PANDAS, which links streptococcus bacteria to OCD could be attributed to antibiotic use rather than to the bacteria itself.

 Fermented foods have been around since ancient times and are found in cultures around the world, from Roman sauerkraut to India lassi to Korean kimchi.
 Just as fermented yeasts are used to make wine, sugars and starches are fermented with lactic acid to produce bacteria such as lactobacillus and bifidobacteria.
 This process is called lacto-fermentation.
 Learn more here.

 Does taking a probiotic help my gut?

 For some taking probiotic supplements may be warranted.
-But if you have leaky gut, SIBO, yeast, etc., it is best to heal your gut first before starting to avoid die-off reactions.
+But if you have leaky gut, yeast, etc., it is best to heal your gut first before starting to avoid die-off reactions.

 Can prebiotics help my gut?